Town of Queen Creek

 Mayor, City of Mesa

-Mayor, City of Phoenix
+Councilmember, City of Phoenix

 Gail Barney was appointed to fill a vacancy on the Town Council in January 2002 and was elected Mayor in June 2010.
 He served on the Planning and Zoning Commission from 1998 to 2002.
 As Mayor, Barney represents Queen Creek on the Maricopa Association of Governments (MAG) Regional Council, on MAG’s Executive Committee and Economic Development Committee, the Phoenix-Mesa Gateway Airport Authority Board of Directors, as Chair of the Maricopa/Northern Pinal Gateway Alliance and represents the Town Council on the Queen Creek Public Safety Retirement Board.